HANS HEDBERG (Swedish, 1917-2007)

-Hans Hedberg (Swedish, 1917 - 2007) was a Swedish ceramic artist active in Biot, France in the mid-twentieth century and celebrated for his exquisite, monumental mottle-glazed ceramic fruit creations.
+Hans Hedberg was a Swedish ceramic artist active in Biot, France in the mid-twentieth century and celebrated for his exquisite, monumental mottle-glazed ceramic creations.
 His works represent a lighthearted exercise in the observation and replication of vegetative forms evocative of both the Scandinavian and Mediterranean cultures, but are universally symbolic of fecundity as conveyed through each objects' aesthetic richness.

 Hedberg was born in Köpmanholmen, a small town 300 miles north of Stockholm.
 Following his military service in World War II, Hedberg travelled often.
 Central to his travels was Hedberg's engagement with the arts, and he studied in brief stints at the Royal Danish Academy in Copenhagen and at the Académie Colarossi in Paris.
 In 1947, Hedberg had become fascinated with the Italian ceramic tradition after spending time in Capri.
 While in Capri, Hedberg studied at the Faenza Ceramics Institute, and also encountered progressive artists and collectors such as Lucio Fontana and Peggy Guggenheim, which informed his experimental inclinations.

-Hedberg's bright, sumptuous and imaginative works were recognized with multitude of awards throughout his career, and they are presently featured in a number of prestigious public and private collections internationally, including a museum devoted entirely to Hedberg's body of work established by his friends and enthusiasts.
+Hedberg's bright, sumptuous and imaginative works were recognized with multitude of awards throughout his career, and they are presently featured in a number of prestigious public and private collections internationally, including a museum devoted entirely to Hedberg's body of work.

 Röhsska Museum, Gothenburg, Sweden